-National Council Licensure Examination (NCLEX) is the final exam taken by all nursing graduates in the US before joining the nursing workforce as registered nurse or licensed practical nurse.
-NCLEX is a computer based adaptive test that focuses on your critical thinking ability and judgments as a nurse.
+National Council Licensure Examination (NCLEX) is the final exam taken by all nursing graduates in the US before joining the nursing workforce as a registered nurse or licensed practical nurse.
+NCLEX is a computer-based adaptive test that focuses on your critical thinking ability and judgments as a nurse.

 Registering for NCLEX Exam

-Both NCLEX-RN and NCLEX-PN are administered by a private company called Pearson VUE.
-Your state board will list what is needed for eligibility to take the test.
+A private company called Pearson VUE administers both NCLEX-RN and NCLEX-PN.
+Your state board will list what is needed to be eligibility to take the test.
 In general, what you need to register for the NCLEX exam is:

 - Proof of graduation from an approved nursing education program

 - A set of fingerprints, which can be obtained from your local police department.

 Once you have met the above requirements, the state BON will give you an ATT (Authorization to Test), which you will turn in to Pearson Vue along with a $200 fee to take the test.

 At that point, you will be allowed to make an appointment to take your test.